OXID-eSales/stripe-module/docs/payment-component/18-agency-pitch-why-become-payment-evangelist.md

 You: "Exactly.
 Last year, Stripe had 3 hours of downtime on
       a Friday.
 If you're doing €50K/hour, that's €150K lost."

-Client: "We talked about adding PayPal as backup, but our
+Client: "We talked about adding Paymenter as backup, but our
       developer said it would take 6 months and cost €80K..."

 You: "With the OXID Payment Component, adding a new provider
       takes 2 hours, not 6 months.
-You can have Stripe, PayPal, Adyen, and Klarna—all active, with automatic failover.
+You can have Stripe, Paymenter, Adyen, and Klarna—all active, with automatic failover.

-      If Stripe goes down, payments automatically route to PayPal.
+      If Stripe goes down, payments automatically route to Paymenter.
       Your customers don't even notice."

 Client: "That's exactly what we need.
 How much?"